openedx/docs.openedx.org/source/educators/migration_wip/12_course_features/lti/index.rst

-.. _Using edX as an LTI Tool Provider:
+.. _Using Open edX as an LTI Tool Provider:

 #####################################
 Using edX as an LTI Tool Provider